The primary research puzzle that I aim to address through my research is:

 "How can public administration and policymaking processes be reformed to dismantle systemic barriers and inequities that impede equitable service delivery and outcomes for low socioeconomic status individuals?"

-I believe that focusing on this research question not only addresses a fundamental issue of social justice and equity, ensuring that all individuals, regardless of their socioeconomic status, have fair access to public services and opportunities but also has far-reaching implications for the well-being and upward mobility of low-income communities, as equitable service delivery and policymaking can help break cycles of poverty and disadvantage.
+I believe that focusing on this research question not only addresses a fundamental issue of social justice and equity, ensuring that all individuals, regardless of their socioeconomic status, have fair access to public services and opportunities, but also has far-reaching implications for the well-being and upward mobility of low-income communities, as equitable service delivery and policymaking can help break cycles of poverty and disadvantage.

 By tackling this complex research question, my research holds the potential to contribute to meaningful and transformative changes in public administration and policymaking, ultimately fostering greater social equity and improving the lives of marginalized and underserved communities.